AndrewEllis93/Print-Tuning-Guide/README.md

 # Introduction

-Much of this guide is specific to Voron printers running Klipper.
+Much of this guide is specific to CoreXY/Voron printers running Klipper.

-A handful of the [troubleshooting sections](#troubleshooting) and some of the tuning hints focus on CoreXY (sorry, Switchwire folks).
+Some of the troubleshooting/tuning information focuses on CoreXY (sorry, Switchwire folks).

 **(!)
 Please pay special attention to anything bolded and marked with "(!)"**